CS:3620 Policies, Spring 2018

 Exams will be comprehensive, covering everything up to the exam date, emphasizing integrating material from recent assignments.
 Those with conflicts (Illness, religious holidays) may make alternate arrangements (in advance, if at all possible).

 Late and Incomplete Work: Turn in what you have finished by the due date!
-Except in case of "acts of God" (a legal term for circumstances outside your control), late work will only be accepted by prior arrangement.
+Except in case of "acts of God" (a legal term for unanticipatable circumstances), late work will only be accepted by prior arrangement.
+Please make such arrangements for job interviews, religious holidays, funerals, and such.

-Computer support: The CS departmental Linux machines, support this class, accessible from the Internet as linux.cs.uiowa.edu.
+Computer support: The CS departmental Linux machines, support this class, accessible from the Internet as linux.cs.uiowa.edu or from web browsers as fastx.divms.uiowa.edu.
 All students will have course accounts.
 In most cases, any Unix compatible machine will work, including MacOS X systems.

-The Web will be used to distribute notes, assignments and solutions, as well as tutorial and supporting material.
+The Web will be used to distribute notes, assignments, solutions, tutorial and supporting material.
+ICON is not used.
 Everything is indexed on-line at: http://www.cs.uiowa.edu/~jones/opsys/

 The Fine Print that must be repeated here as a matter of policy: